Inside the world’s most unusual hotel workouts

 Heckfield Place_Pleasure_Grounds_8

-Pray for your freshly washed Lululemon – it's about to get dirty.
-Inspired by tasks on Heckfield Place's biodynamic farm (whose produce nourishes its Michelin-Green-starred restaurant), this 90-minute outdoor circuit is a very literal incarnation of grunt work.
+Pray for your freshly washed yoga set – it's about to get dirty.
+Inspired by tasks on Heckfield Place's biodynamic farm (whose produce is used by its Georgian country house-turned-restaurant, Marle), this 90-minute outdoor circuit is a very literal incarnation of grunt work.
 You'll heave hay bales, flip tractor tyres, manoeuvre wheelbarrows, haul milk churns and lug logs – all while navigating muddy ground and British weather.
 The result?
 Gruelling but grin-inducing cardio, strength-training and balance work.
 Because who needs a tan for holiday bragging rights when you can flaunt a hard-earned callus?

 Druidic yoga